5 More linear models

 \(\hat{y} = e^{b_0 + b_1x_1 + b_2x_2 + \ldots + b_kx_k}\)

-(I wrote b instead of \(\beta\) just to show that both has its meaning, but are separate things.)
+(I wrote b instead of \(\beta\) just to show that both has its meaning, but are separate things.
+However, we’ll be okay if we treat them as “similar” for the moment.)

 \(log (\hat{y}) = b_0 + b_1x_1 + b_2x_2 + \ldots + b_kx_k\)